 - Identifying and scoping topics.
+The EAR

-The EAR Program has identified and scoped topics as part of 50 meetings and scanning trips. - Reviewing proposals and projects.
-More than 200 experts provided assessments of proposals, ongoing projects, or possible new projects.
-Most reviewers are from academic institutions and, in descending order, State and local departments of transportation, other Federal agencies, private companies, and the international community. - Conducting research.
-The program has awarded 79 research projects on 47 different topics between 2007 and 2016.
-The research awards include work by multidisciplinary teams at 62 academic institutions, 39 private companies, 13 State and local agencies, 10 Federal laboratories, and eight institutions outside of the United States.
+Program has identified and scoped topics

+as part of meetings and scanning trips.

+- Reviewing proposals and projects.
+More than 250 experts have provided assessments of proposals, ongoing projects, or possible new topics.
+Most reviewers are from academic institutions and, in descending order, State and local departments of transportation, other Federal agencies, private companies, and the international community.

+- Conducting research.
+The program has awarded 88 research projects on 50 different topics between 2007 and 2018.
+The research awards include work by multidisciplinary teams at 65 academic institutions, 44 private companies, 13 State and local agencies, 10 Federal laboratories, and 10 institutions outside of the United States.